 King guided Hamilton to a 15-8 record in 2009-10.
 The 15 wins are the second-highest total in a season in team history, and Hamilton was ranked 15th by the CSA at the end of the season.

 Prior to his arrival at Hamilton, King served as assistant coach for men's and women's squash and was the men's tennis coach at Vassar College.
 He also coached tennis at Marist College and was racquets director at Poughkeepsie Tennis Club.

 King played varsity squash, tennis and soccer at Williams where he was the squash team captain for two seasons.
 When King was a senior, Williams posted a 20-2 record and was ranked third in the nation.
 He graduated with a degree in political science and American studies.
-King earned his master's in sociology of sport from Skidmore College.
+King earned his master's degree in sociology of sport from Skidmore College.

-Dan Jonas is in his fifth season as an assistant coach for the Hamilton College men's and women's squash teams.
+Dan Jonas is in his sixth season as an assistant coach for the Hamilton College men's and women's squash teams.
 Jonas was a co-founder, captain and No. 1 player for his club team at Brown University.

 Jonas' Brown program was ranked as high as 17th while he played there and later achieved varsity status.
 He played high school squash at Germantown Friends School in Philadelphia.
 He graduated magna cum laude from Brown and went on to graduate cum laude from the University of Pennsylvania's law school.

 Kate Pistel is in her second season as an assistant coach for Hamilton College men's and women's squash.
 Pistel is also one of the assistants on the Hamilton women's lacrosse coaching staff.